 Meaning of Día de los Muertos

-I wrote a list of Día de los Muertos facts for Spanish learners and included a version in English.
+I also wrote a list of Día de los Muertos facts for Spanish learners and included a version in English.
 The printable is available in black and white or color on the Multicultural Kid Blogs website: 10 Things Kids Should Know about The Day of the Dead.

 Easy Day of the Dead Crafts

 I choose craft activities for my classes that reinforce the vocabulary we are working on.
 I have to choose projects that are relatively quick because my classes are short and my time with kids is precious.
 So, this is a collection of easy Day of the Dead crafts.